AbdullahMashia/TryHackMe_Walk_Through/easy_rooms/Hijack/README.md

     ![image.png](image%2013.png)

     - but, can’t access the directory , only nfsuser has permission so let’s create a user with same name and id
+    - Commands:

+      ( sudo groupdadd -g 10003 nfsuser)   for the group (sudo useradd -u 1003 -g 10003  nfsuser)  for the user